rackerlabs/rackspace-how-to/content/rms-cloudflare/understanding-bot-management.md

-The Cloudflare Bot Management platform currently uses five complementary detection mechanisms, producing their own scores, which we combine to form the single score going to the Firewall.
-Most of the detection mechanisms are applied on every request, while some are enabled on a per customer basis to better fit their needs.
+The Cloudflare Bot Management platform currently uses five complementary detection mechanisms, producing their own scores, which we combine to form the single score going to the firewall.
+Most of the detection mechanisms are applied on every request, while some are enabled on a per-customer basis to better fit their needs.

-Overall globally, more than third of the Internet traffic visible to Cloudflare is coming from bad bots, while Bot Management customers have the ratio of bad bots even higher at approximately 43%.
+Overall globally, more than a third of the Internet traffic visible to Cloudflare is coming from bad bots, while Bot Management customers have the ratio of bad bots even higher at approximately 43%.

 ### Summary

 Cloudflare has the unique ability to collect data from trillions of requests flowing through its network every week.
-With this data, Cloudflare is able to identify likely bot activity with machine learning, heuristics, behavioral analysis, and other detection mechanisms.
+With this data, Cloudflare can identify likely bot activity with machine learning, heuristics, behavioral analysis, and other detection mechanisms.
 Cloudflare Bot Management integrates seamlessly with other Cloudflare products, such as WAF and Workers.